 Formal bankruptcy or a ‘sequestration’

-Sequestration is the word used to describe the legal process by which you are formally declared insolvent (bankrupt).
+Sequestration is the word used to describe the legal process when you are formally declared insolvent (bankrupt).
 Bankruptcy is a way of having all your debts written off.
-There are two different routes to bankruptcy, the ‘MAP (minimal asset process) bankruptcy’ and the ‘standard bankruptcy’.
+There are two different routes to bankruptcy, the 'MAP (minimal asset process) bankruptcy' and the Full Administration Bankruptcy (FAB), also known as 'standard bankruptcy'.

 - You must owe a total debt of at least £1,500,